Impact

 Risk and Exploitability

 Because the vulnerability is remote‑accessible through the DLM network service, an attacker can send a crafted packet containing an oversized length value to trigger the overflow.
-The CVSS score is 7.0, and EPSS data is unavailable, indicating a high exploitation severity.
+The CVSS score is 9.8, and EPSS score of < 1% indicates a very low probability of exploitation, despite the high severity.
 The vulnerability is not listed in the CISA KEV catalog.

 OpenCVE Enrichment